Skip to main content

 How to apply for compensatory support

 The mentor can support you in sorting and prioritizing among course assignments, clarifying the schedule, setting part-time goals and following up on your time schedule.
-The support is compensatory and is offered to students who have a disability in, concentration, working memory or planning ability.
+The support is offered to students who have a disability in, concentration, working memory or planning ability.
 Common reasons for a student receiving mentor support is ADHD, high-functioning autism or long term mental health issues.

 The mentor has experience of university studies and in coaching and supporting others.
 Please note that the mentor does not have any knowledge on the subjects you might be studying, since the mentor support is not intended as a study buddy.
 The mentor offers support only regarding your planning and study techniques.